Goal: To increase nonstop scheduled air service and passenger traffic at Denver International Airport, and to sustain this service over the long-term.

 - Operational incentives are administered through credits

 - The refund per enplaned passenger cannot exceed the carrier’s cost to operate at DEN

-- The carrier will report enplanement numbers to DEN monthly at the same time as the carrier reports total passengers numbers to DEN
+- The carrier will report enplanement numbers for the incentivized market to DEN monthly at the same time as the carrier reports total passenger numbers to DEN

 - The marketing incentive is administered by the City & County of Denver, Department of Aviation

 - The carrier will develop a marketing plan that will be approved by the Department of Aviation Project Manager assigned to administer the contract

 - The marketing plan will promote public and industry awareness of the new service offered by the carrier at Denver International Airport and will promote travel to/from/through Denver International Airport

 - The Department of Aviation Project Manager is responsible for executing the marketing plan in cooperation with the carrier